This post contains affiliate links. Read my disclosure policy here.

 - In a medium mixing bowl fitted with a mesh strainer on top, add the powdered sugar and cocoa powder and sift together to break up clumps then set aside.

-- Add the softened vegan butter to the bowl of a Stand Mixer (or use a Medium/Large Stainless Steel Bowl with a Hand Mixer).
+- Add the butter to the bowl of a stand mixer/hand mixer.
 Beat until pale and fluffy for 2-4 minutes.

 - Now add the powdered sugar and cocoa mixture, 1 cup at a time over low speed until it's mostly incorporated.
 Scrape down sides as needed.
 Now turn up to medium-high speed and mix until smooth and fluffy.
 Repeat until the mixture is gone.
 Taste and add more sugar if needed.